linux-kernel-labs/linux/Documentation/teaching/labs/filesystems_part1.rst

 To check the functionality, we need a function for reading the root inode.
 For the time being, use the ``myfs_get_inode`` function from ``myfs`` file system exercises.
 Copy the function into the source code and call it the same as you did for myfs.
-The third argument when calling the ``myfs_get_inode`` function is the inode creation permissions, similar to the virtual file system exercise (myfs).
+The second argument when calling the ``myfs_get_inode`` function is the inode creation permissions, similar to the virtual file system exercise (myfs).

 Validate the implementation by executing the commands from the previous exercise.